Ole Miss vs. LSU NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Ole Miss and its opponents have scored at least 75.5 points -- this matchup's over/under -- just two times this season.
+- Ole Miss and its opponents have scored at least 75.5 points just twice this season.

-- LSU's games have gone over 75.5 points in only one opportunity this season.
+- LSU's games have gone over 75.5 points in just one opportunity this season.

-- The combined points per game average of the two teams, 76.1, is 0.6 points above Saturday's over/under.
+- The two teams combine to score 76.1 points per game, 0.6 more than the over/under in this contest.

-- This contest's total is 16.9 points more than the 58.6 these two squads combine to allow per game this season.
+- The 58.6 combined points per game that these two squads have allowed this season are 16.9 fewer than the 75.5 over/under in this contest.

-- Rebels games have an average total of 75 points this season, 0.5 fewer than Saturday's over/under.
+- The Rebels and their opponents score an average of 75 points per game, 0.5 fewer than Saturday's total.

 Ole Miss Stats and Trends

-- The Rebels have been favored by 9.5 points or more two times this season and have covered the spread in all of them.
+- This season, the Rebels have won against the spread in each of their two games as a favorite of 9.5 points or more.

-- Ole Miss' games this year have gone over the total in three out of five opportunities (60%).
+- Ole Miss' games this year have eclipsed the over/under three times in five opportunities (60%).

-- Ole Miss is 3-1 against the spread and 5-0 overall this season when the team scores more than 28.4 points.
+- When Ole Miss scores more than 28.4 points, it is 3-1 against the spread and 5-0 overall.

-- When Ole Miss piles up more than 399.7 yards, the team is 3-1 against the spread and 5-0 overall.
+- When Ole Miss piles up over 399.7 yards, the team is 3-1 against the spread and 5-0 overall.

-- This year, the Rebels have four turnovers, six fewer than the Tigers have takeaways (10).
+- The Rebels have four giveaways this season, while the Tigers have 10 takeaways .

 - Find the latest spread and moneyline odds for Ole Miss at SISportsbook.